martinlasek/Documentation/guide-how-to-write-swift.md

 # How to write Swift

-The intention of this document is to guide how we should write Swift in projects.
+The intention of this document is to guide how we should write Swift in our client projects.
 The document should be considered as work-in-progress and PR's with corrections etc. are much appreciated!

 ## Table of Contents